PGA Tour Quality Shots

 Surfacing Your Best

 After a round, the system identifies approach shots that meet PGA Tour quality thresholds using ShotLink data.
-These get surfaced as "Top Shots" in the player's feed, no digging required.
+These get surfaced as "Top Shots" in the player's feed.
+No digging required.
 The best shots from your round are waiting for you.

 Dashboard showing Top Shots from the last round as cards alongside Caddie's Outlook.